weng1102/reading_app/curriculum/grammar_pos.md

 * Interogative pronoun.
 They are used to ask questions.
   * Examples: what, which, who, whom, whose.
 ## Preposition
 Preposition is used before a noun, a noun phrase or pronoun connecting or relating it to another word.
+Prepositions location and place, direction, time
 Examples: on, in, at, under, behind, with, between, over, during, since, before, into.
 ## Conjunction
 Conjunction is a word used to join and coordinate words, clauses or sentences.